 It was spring of 2017, and my depression had gotten worse despite being on plenty of meds.
 I decided that I needed to add in other elements to my treatment plan.
-I’d had some labwork done that showed I had elevated levels of inflammation as measured by something called C-reactive protein.
-I decided the perfect person to talk to was the naturopath who I’d first started seeing the year before to help get my gut back on track after a parasitic infection.
+I’d had some bloodwork done that showed I had elevated levels of inflammation as measured by something called C-reactive protein.
+I decided to talk to the naturopath who I’d first started seeing the year before.
 She recommended that I adopt an anti-inflammatory diet and supplement with omega-3 fatty acids and a combined vitamin/mineral/antioxidant supplement called Ultra-Preventive.

 Pro-inflammatory foods to limit:

 - Sugar and refined carbs: Simple sugars (including high fructose corn syrup) and highly refined carbs (e.g. flour, white rice) cause spikes in blood sugar, leading to a cascade of reaction in the body that can increase inflammation.
 My naturopath wanted me to cut out bread entirely and as well as sugar-containing drinks.
 I managed to stop sweetening my tea and coffee by first switching from sugar to stevia (a plant-based zero-calorie sweetener) and then steadily decreasing the stevia.

 - Grain-fed red meat: What the cow eats actually makes a difference in the resulting food product.
 Grass would naturally be a staple food for cows, but in modern farming, cows are sent to feedlots, where they’re given corn or soy-based feed.
 There are a number of adverse health effects that appear to be linked to high consumption of grain-fed red meat (i.e. the beef typically found in grocery stores), and it’s something that’s recommended to avoid in an anti-inflammatory diet.
 Grass-fed beef is considered a better choice, and butter from grass-fed cows contains significantly higher levels of healthy fats.